system-zero/system-zero/data/docs/la.md

   # For such cases a more short form exists:
   int_ar[*] = 1
-  # This syntax should be attributed at SLang Programming Language, and it is
+  # This syntax should be attributed at SLang Programming Language.
-  # out of scope for now.

   ## This is the end of the first draft.
   # Left to do: